German Airways

-German Airways Fluggesellschaft GmbH, operating as German Airways and formerly named Luftfahrtgesellschaft Walter or LGW for short, was a German regional airline headquartered in Cologne.
+German Airways Fluggesellschaft GmbH, operating as German Airways and formerly named Luftfahrtgesellschaft Walter (LGW), was a German regional airline brand headquartered in Cologne.

 Originally LGW was an independent provider of scheduled and chartered low-volume passenger flights.
-After years of cooperation with Air Berlin, it eventually became a subsidiary of Air Berlin in 2017.
+After years of cooperation with Air Berlin, it eventually became a subsidiary in 2017.
 After the collapse of Air Berlin it was purchased by Lufthansa in October 2017 and became a unit of the group's low-cost carrier Eurowings.
-Zeitfracht Group completed the purchase of LGW from Lufthansa on 1 April 2019 and renamed it in early 2020.
+Zeitfracht Group completed the purchase of LGW from Lufthansa on 1 April 2019 and renamed it German Airways in late 2020.
 The contract with Eurowings was terminated in April 2020 and LGW filed for insolvency.

-Its former sister company German Regional Airlines continues to operate using the German Airways brand.